 The Directors believe, after due and careful enquiry, that the Group has sufficient resources to continue in operational existence for the foreseeable future and, therefore, consider it appropriate to adopt the going concern basis in preparing the 2024 financial statements.
-Further details of this review can be found on note 1.
+Further details of this review can be found on pages 97 to 98.